Migrate from Stripe to Blockchain0x for agent-driven API access.

 Not logging which path was taken

 A debugging request comes in: 'this customer says they paid but we did not deliver'.
 If you have not logged which auth path approved the call, you do not know whether to look at Stripe's records or Blockchain0x's.
-Always log the decision: which branch matched, what the customer_id or receipt was, and a correlation ID.
+Always log the decision: which branch matched, the customer_id or the X-Payment / transaction reference, and a correlation ID.
 Without it, every dual-rail incident takes twice as long to triage.

 Once the dual-rail is live.